Hortensjaa/Hortensjaa/README.md

 👋 Hi, I’m @Hortensjaa
-- Mathematics student on Wroclaw University (II year)
+- Mathematics student on Wroclaw University (III year)
-- Interested in backend, data science with good will to learn more
+- Interested in backend,  with good will to learn more

 Skills:
 - ✨ Python (Mathplotlib, Numpy, Kivy basics)